Senior Community for the Deaf

 This is the promise that the staff at Chestnut Lane - and throughout Emeritus Senior Living communities - has shared since first opening its doors.
-It's a simple promise to be compassionate and kind, understanding and respectful - a promise to become extended family to the seniors entrusted in our care and to our retirees who have chosen our Gresham, Oregon retirement community for the deaf for its active lifestyle.
+It's a simple promise to be compassionate and kind, understanding and respectful - a promise to become extended family to the seniors entrusted in our care and to our residents who have chosen our Gresham, Oregon senior community for the deaf for its active lifestyle.

 The Perfect Location